Dr. Willis Johnson

 Lawrence Pulvirent, MEng

-Semiconductor Manufacturing Advisor
+President of Semiconductor Manufacturing

 Lawrence Pulvirent is a veteran semiconductor manufacturing leader with more than two decades of experience advancing CMOS process integration, yield engineering, new product introduction (NPI), and high-volume semiconductor manufacturing.
 He serves as a semiconductor manufacturing advisor to BioNexa, supporting the development of CMOS-compatible semiconductor platform architectures designed for secure domestic fabrication and scalable biosensing applications.